sdslabs/gctl/README.md

 ## Login

-After Gasper is up and successfully running, we need to generate PA Token first to login in command-line.
+After Gasper is up and successfully running, generate PA Token to login in command-line.

 Login to gasper using following command to generate the PA token